-After over 10 years of interviewing, observing and talking to friends, colleagues and industry experts, I have collected tons of beauty tips from industry experts.
-Here are five of my favourite beauty lessons I want to share with you.
+After over 10 years of interviewing, observing and talking to friends, colleagues and industry experts, I have collected tons of beauty tips.
+Here are five of my favourite beauty tips I want to share with you.

 1. Mind the Neck, Nape and Décolleté

 The skin on the chest and neck is thinner than the skin on the face and is especially prone to lines, wrinkles, sagging and discolouration.

 Caring for these areas doesn’t have to feel like extra steps and you don’t even need to buy dedicated products.
 As you apply skincare to your face, spread the toners, serums, moisturisers and sunscreen to the neck and décolleté.
 And don’t forget the back of your neck, and while you’re at it, apply the remaining product to your hands.

 2. Never Skip Sunscreen (Even When You Are Indoors)

 I still come across women who refuse to use sunscreen even though they know the theoretical consequences.
 How can I blame them since the results of using sunscreen are not immediate?
 In fact, I was once that sunscreen-free spirit until I came across these two women.

 Woman #1 is in her 70s; she uses drugstore sunscreen consistently every day even when she is at home.
 Woman #2 who is 10 years younger and have never ever used sunscreen in her life, and perhaps slather on the occasional moisturiser when her skin feels tight.
 Both have similar non-outdoorsy lifestyles, and both have dark spots on the face and the arms.
 However, the complexion of Woman #1 is way more radiant and appear more even-toned.

 I was sold.
 On my laziest days (a beauty editor is also human), I would do two things for my skin: wash it well and apply sunscreen.